Dr Nick McIvor - Head, Neck & Thyroid Surgeon, Otolaryngologist

-Noncancerous masses such as cysts are often removed surgically to prevent them from pressing on nerves and other structures in the head and neck.
+Noncancerous masses such as cysts are often removed surgically to prevent them from pressing on nerves and other structures in the neck.

 Cancerous masses spread to surrounding tissues and may be:

-- Primary – they arise in the head or neck.
-Mostly caused by tobacco or alcohol use
+- Primary – they arise in the neck.

 - Secondary – they have spread from a primary tumour in another part of the body.